 After sponsoring and participating in races for almost 20 years, we decided it was finally time we hosted our own.
 Our first annual Halloween 5K presented by Sports Basement raised over $100,000 for The Boys and Girls Clubs of San Francisco!

-Our 10th and largest store yet opened in late November, and is hosting our biggest Grand Snowpening ever on December 1 & 2.
+Our 10th and largest store yet opened in late November, and is hosted biggest Grand Snowpening ever on December 1 & 2.

 and on we go...